badrbmb/eur-energy/README.md

 # EUR-energy

-Explore the energy consumption of European industrial processes

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://badrbmb-eur-energy-eur-energyvisualisation-home-elgwnx.streamlit.app/)

+Explore the energy consumption of European industrial processes.

 ##  Description

 Streamlit web app. to visualise the data behind the [JRC-IDEES: Integrated Database of the European Energy Sector](https://jeodpp.jrc.ec.europa.eu/ftp/jrc-opendata/JRC-IDEES/JRC-IDEES-2015_v1/2017%20JRC-IDEES%20Integrated%20Database%20of%20the%20European%20Energy%20Sector%20Methodological%20note.pdf).

 - Explore the dynamics of energy demand from the European industry
-  - From historical national data on physical outputs, to fuel consumption and emissions intensities, dive into the specifics of major European industrial sectors covering iron & steel, non-metallic mineral products, non-ferrous metals, pulp & paper, and the chemicals industry.
+  - From historical national data on physical outputs, to fuel consumption and emissions intensities, dive into the specifics of major European industrial sectors covering iron & steel, non-metallic mineral products, non-ferrous metals, pulp & paper, and the chemical industry.

   ![emissions_chemicals_map](eur_energy/data/images/fig1.gif)

 _Total emissions from the `Basic chemicals` industry in EU27 + UK, 2000-2015._

 - Derive insights from granular data on industrial sectors